scachemaille/homeassistant-meteoswiss/README.md

 ### Known issues

+* Users of older versions of this integration were not getting updates frequently enough.
+This should be fixed in the latest versions, with the proviso that Home Assistant must be restarted after updating this integration.
 * Users of older versions of this integration may experience a problem whereby the real-time weather sensors provided by the integration don't update, and errors on the log appear frequently regarding this issue.
 This is caused